Milo175/UTMB-Analysis-Pommeret/README.md

 | UTMB®                                                |                2 |              0.5  |
 | MAXI-RACE DU LAC D'ANNECY  - TECNICA MAXI-RACE       |                2 |              0.43 |

-* To find out which races Ludovic were generally easier or harder for him, I counted the number of z-scores over the years per race, with one filter that included only negative and one including only positive z-scores, and calculated the average z-score over the years for each race as well.
 * Table 6 shows that the athlete most often has a negative z-score for the 'TRAIL FAVERGES ICEBREAKER  - MARATRAIL DE LA SAMBUY', which shows this was consistently his least challenging race over the years.
 * In table 7, we find that the 'TRAIL SAINTE VICTOIRE' race has the highest count of positive z-scores, indicating consistent struggle for the athlete when running this race over the years.